 - be selected for OS-HELP assistance for overseas study in Asia within the same six-month period in which you are seeking the Asian language study loan

-- be undertaking Asian language study in preparation for your overseas study towards your USC degree program
+- be undertaking Asian language study in preparation for your overseas study towards your UniSC degree program

 - indicate on your OS-HELP debt confirmation form that you would like to receive a supplementary loan amount for Asian language study

-- been approved by USC to receive a supplementary loan amount for Asian language study, and
+- been approved by UniSC to receive a supplementary loan amount for Asian language study, and

 - not yet completed the Asian language study before applying for the supplementary loan amount

-USC is allocated a number of loans each year and determines eligibility and approves loans in accordance with USC Guidelines for OS-HELP Assistance (Application and Selection Procedures).
+UniSC is allocated a number of loans each year, and determines eligibility and approves loans in accordance with UniSC Guidelines for OS-HELP Assistance (Application and Selection Procedures).
 Priority will be given to students undertaking Study Overseas semester programs.

-Student must complete and submit an application for OS-HELP assistance form and submit via email to Fees@usc.edu.au.
+Student must complete an application for OS-HELP assistance form and submit via email to Fees@usc.edu.au.

 Once the application for OS-HELP Assistance has been approved, students will complete an OS-HELP debt confirmation online when accepting an OS-HELP offer.

-- Download the OS-HELP statement of terms and conditions (PDF 467KB) booklet
+- Download the OS-HELP statement of terms and conditions booklet

 - Find out more at the Study Assist website, including: